GiuseppeFarano/brain-tumor-segmentation/README.md

 # 🧠 Brain tumor segmentation with MATLAB - BraTS challenge
 Brain tumors, if detected early, can significantly increase the chances of successful treatment.
 However, manual interpretation of MRI images is time-consuming and prone to variability among radiologists.

 By applying Image Processing algorithms, this work aims to offer an additional tool to doctors for the tumor detection process.
+This project also provides a solution for the Brain Tumor Segmentation (BraTS) Challenge hosted by the [medical decathlon](http://medicaldecathlon.com/).

 The methodology followed in this work is based on the procedure described in [this document](./static/Brain-Tumour-Extraction-from-MRI-Images-Using-MATLAB.pdf).